learn-co-curriculum/react-hooks-jsx/README.md

 is a syntax extension of JavaScript that creates a very special and extremely productive marriage between HTML and JS.

-With JSX, we can create DOM elements in JavaScript in an efficient and expressive manner.
-Ultimately, JSX looks a lot like the end result we see in the browser (i.e. HTML), and is _much_ faster to write, especially when incorporating a lot of JavaScript and dynamic content.
+With JSX, we can instruct React to create DOM elements in JavaScript in an efficient and expressive manner.
+Ultimately, JSX looks a lot like the end result we see in the browser (i.e. HTML), and is _much_ faster to write compared to creating DOM elements using something like `document.createElement()`, especially when incorporating a lot of JavaScript and dynamic content.

 ![Using JSX](https://media.giphy.com/media/l4HnT4tZzUozNFx4s/giphy.gif)

 ## Imperative vs Declarative Programming

-JSX uses what is sometimes referred to as a _declarative_ style of programming, whereas most of the JavaScript code we've written so far would be considered _imperative_.
-This may be the first time you're encountering these terms, but that is okay.
+JSX uses what is referred to as a _declarative_ style of programming, whereas most of the JavaScript code we've written so far would be considered _imperative_.
 To write imperative code is to write code that describes _how_ something is done in detail.
 To write declarative code is to write _what_ you would like to do.

 To further explain, imagine you walk into a local restaurant with the intention of ordering a sandwich.

-- To order declaratively would be to say something like this: "I would like one toasted ham and cheese sandwich."
+- To order **declaratively** would be to say something like this: "I would like one toasted ham and cheese sandwich."
 Rather than worry about the details, you are just saying _what_ you want and letting the restaurant staff handle the details.
-- To order imperatively would mean saying something like this instead: "I would like you to take three slices of ham, two slices of cheese and a jar of mayonnaise from the refrigerator and place them together on a clean counter.
+- To order **imperatively** would mean saying something like this instead: "I would like you to take three slices of ham, two slices of cheese and a jar of mayonnaise from the refrigerator and place them together on a clean counter.
   Please also find two slices of bread.
 Stack the ham, cheese and bread in this
   order: bread, ham, ham, ham, cheese, cheese, bread.
 Remove the top slice of